tredontho/purescript-book/text/chapter11.md

 ## The RWS Monad

 One particular combination of monad transformers is so common that it is provided as a single monad transformer in the `transformers` package.
-The `Reader`, `Writer` and `State` monads are combined into the _reader-writer-state_ monad, or more simply the `RWS` monad.
+The `Reader`, `Writer`, and `State` monads are combined into the _reader-writer-state_ or simply `RWS` monad.
 This monad has a corresponding monad transformer called the `RWST` monad transformer.

 We will use the `RWS` monad to model the game logic for our text adventure game.